At Alta Vista Dental Clinic in Ottawa, our dentists perform a variety of oral surgery procedures to treat dental issues.

 Lasers can be used in dentistry to perform a biopsy or lesion removal in order for the tissue to be examined for cancerous cells.
 Lasers can also used in the complete removal of benign lesions from the soft tissues of the mouth and to relieve the pain of canker sores.

 Laser Gummy Smile Correction

 A gummy smile results from excess gum tissue making the teeth appear small.
-At Alta Vista Laser Dental Centre we offer gummy smile correction treatment with lasers to help correct excessive gingival display and improve the overall aesthetic of your smile.
+At Alta Vista Laser Dental Centre we offer gummy smile correction treatment with lasers to help correct excessive gingival display and alter the overall aesthetic of your smile.

 A frenum is a small piece of tissue joining your cheeks, tongue or lips to your gum area.

 If it's restricting function such as breastfeeding, speech or dental development , your dentist can eliminate it to give the tongue or upper lip more range of motion.

 Though frenectomies are typically performed on babies, patients of any age can have this procedure completed.
 The condition is known as cheek-tied, tongue-tied or lip-tied.

 Bone Grafts & Socket Preservation